willnorris/imageproxy/README.md

 specify multiple hosts as a comma separated list, or prefix a host value with `*.` to allow all sub-domains as well.

-### Allowed Hosts List ###
+### Allowed and Denied Hosts List ###

-You can limit the remote hosts that the proxy will fetch images from using the `allowHosts` flag.
+You can limit the remote hosts that the proxy will fetch images from using the `allowHosts` and `denyHosts` flags.
 This is useful, for example, for locking the proxy down to your own hosts to prevent others from abusing it.
-Of course if you want to support fetching from any host, leave off the allowHosts flag.
-Try it out by
+Of course if you want to support fetching from any host, leave off these flags.

-running:
+Try it out by running:

     imageproxy -allowHosts example.com

 Reload the [codercat URL][], and you should now get an error message.
+Alternately, try running:

+    imageproxy -denyHosts octodex.github.com

+Reloading the [codercat URL][] will still return an error message.

-You can specify multiple hosts as a comma separated list, or prefix a host value with `*.` to allow all sub-domains as well.
+You can specify multiple hosts as a comma separated list to either flag, or prefix a host value with `*.` to allow or deny all sub-domains as well.

+If a host matches both an allowed an a denied host, the request will be denied.

 ### Allowed Content-Type List ###